Inez-y/user_docs_Inez_Saeyoung/docs/deletion.md

-# How To Delete Files
+# How to delete a File with Command Line on the Terminal

 ## Overview